-"APE" in the above identification of documents represents a product for Australia, Singapore, and Hong Kong.
-"USE," on the other hand, represents a product for other regions than those "APE" countries.
+"APE" in the above identification of documents represents a product for Asia-Pacific.
+"USE," on the other hand, represents a product for United States.

 7. Evaluation conducted by Evaluation Facility and Results

 7.1 Evaluation Facility

 ECSEC Laboratory Inc. Evaluation Center that conducted the evaluation as the Evaluation Facility is approved under JISEC and is accredited by NITE (National Institute of Technology and Evaluation), the Accreditation Body, which joins Mutual Recognition Arrangement of ILAC (International Laboratory Accreditation Cooperation).
 It is periodically confirmed that the above Evaluation Facility meets the requirements on the appropriateness of the management and evaluators for maintaining the quality of evaluation.